Barnaby Rudge: Plot summary

 The rioters capture Gabriel Varden, with the help of his wife's maid Miggs, and attempt to have the locksmith help them break into Newgate to release prisoners.
 He refuses and is rescued by two men, one of whom has only one arm.
 The rioters then burn Newgate where Barnaby and his father are being held.
-All of the prisoners escape, but Barnaby, his father, and Hugh are betrayed by Dennis the hangman and captured by soldiers.
+All of the prisoners escape, but Barnaby, his father, and Hugh are later betrayed by Dennis the hangman and captured by soldiers.
 Dennis has changed sides, believing he will obtain the bounty offered for them as well as numerous clients needing his special talents.
-With the military patrolling the streets, the rioters scatter, and many are killed.
+With the army patrolling the streets, the rioters scatter, and many are killed.

 The one-armed man turns out to be Joe Willet, who has returned from fighting against the American revolutionaries.
 Joe and Edward Chester turn out to be the rescuers of Gabriel Varden.
 The pair then rescue Dolly and Emma.

 Dennis is arrested and sentenced to die with Hugh and Barnaby.
 Hugh and Dennis are hanged.
 Barnaby, through the efforts of Gabriel Varden, is pardoned.

-Joe and Dolly are married and become proprietors of the rebuilt Maypole.
+Joe and the now-grateful Dolly are married and become proprietors of the rebuilt Maypole.
 Edward Chester and Emma are married and go to the West Indies.
 Miggs tries to get her position back at the Varden household, is rejected, and becomes a jailer at a women's prison.
 Simon Tappertit, his legs crushed in the riots, becomes a shoe-black.
 Gashford later commits suicide.
 Lord George Gordon is held in the Tower and is then judged to be innocent of inciting the riots.
-Sir John Chester, now a Member of Parliament, turns out to be the father of Hugh and is killed in a duel by Geoffrey Haredale.
+Sir John Chester, now a member of parliament, turns out to be the father of Hugh (Sir John had never revealed to his own son Edward that Hugh was his brother) and is killed in a duel by Geoffrey Haredale.
 Haredale escapes to the continent where he ends his days in a monastery.
 Barnaby and his mother live out their years tending a farm at the Maypole Inn where Barnaby can work effectively due to his physical strength.